Entanglement Coordination Rates in Multi-User Networks: Introduction

-where $I(A;B)_\omega$ denotes the quantum mutual information, by the quantum reverse Shannon theorem \cite{BennettDevetakHarrowShorWinter:14p}. \paragraph*{Multi-node quantum coordination} Here, we consider quantum coordination in three multi-party networks.
+Multi-user versions of the protocols above have also been studied extensively in recent years.
+Abeyesinghe et. al. \cite{abeyesinghe2009mother} use the mother protocol to generate distributed compression protocols for correlated quantum sources.
+Other results on quantum distributed compression can be found in \cite{ahn2006distributed,KhanianWinter:18a,salek2018quantum,Faithful_simulation_Heidari_2019}.
+Simulation of broadcast and multiple-access channels is considered in \cite{cheng2023quantum,cao2024channel} and \cite{nema2024one}, respectively.
+George and Cheng~\cite{george2024coherent} have recently studied multipartite state splitting.
+Multi-user distillation and manipulation is considered in \cite{smolin2005entanglement,bravyi2006ghz,augusiak2009multipartite,streltsov2017rates,murta2020quantum,Salek_2022_Winter,salek2023new}.
+Streltsov et al. \cite{streltsov2020rates} studied multipartite state merging.
+A father protocol for broadcast and multiple-access channels is presented in \cite{dupuis2010father} and \cite{hsieh2008entanglement}, respectively.

+This brief overview is by no means exhaustive and is only meant to provide some background in order to place this contribution in context.

+\paragraph*{Multi-node quantum coordination} In this work, we consider quantum coordination in networks with quantum links.
+Coordination in multi-user networks with quantum links is motivated by applications such as the quantum Internet and quantum repeaters \cite{6253218}.
+In each network, we determine the optimal coordination rates, characterizing the minimal resources required in order to simulate a joint quantum state among multiple parties.
+We further discuss the implications of our results on nonlocal quantum games.
+In particular, coordination in the broadcast network in Figure~\ref{Group_Broadcast_network} can be viewed as a sequential game, where a coordinator (the sender) provides the players (the receivers) with quantum resources.
+In the course of the game, the referee sends questions, $X^n$ and $Y^n$, to each player, and they respond with $B^n$ and $C^n$.
+In order to win the game with a certain probability, the communication rates must satisfy the constraints with respect to an appropriate correlation.

 First, we examine a cascade network that consists of three users, Alice, Bob, and Charlie, as depicted in Figure~\ref{Group_Cascade_network}.
-Alice, Bob, and Charlie wish to simulate a joint quantum state $\omega_{ABC}$.
+The cascade network is of particular importance for quantum repeater systems, which are crucial for the development of the quantum Internet \cite{azuma2023quantum,PeregDeppeBoche:21p2} and long-range quantum key distribution (QKD) \cite{jiang2009quantum,langenfeld2021quantum}.
+In this network, Alice, Bob, and Charlie wish to simulate a joint quantum state $\omega_{ABC}$.
 Let $\ket{\omega_{ABCR}}$ be a purification of the desired state.
 Before communication begins, each party shares entanglement with their nearest neighbor, at a limited rate.
 Now, Alice sends qubits to Bob at a rate $Q_{1,2}$, and thereafter, Bob sends qubits to Charlie at a rate $Q_{2,3}$.
 We show that coordination can be achieved if and only if the quantum communication rates $Q_{1,2}$ and $Q_{2,3}$ satisfy

 where $E_{i,j}$ is the entanglement rate between Node $i$ and Node $j$.